 You can imagine how irritating this was to us kids.

 Was it so wrong to want Spaghettios and Raviolios?
 Would it have killed us to have had a Fudgesicle?
 Would it be so bad to buy the Captain Crunch with Crunchberries?
 Would it?

 My parents’ disdain for these foods had its basis in several different things: 1.) the budget, 2.) their ability to really cook, and 3.) the fact that they believed these foods to be the work of the Devil.

 OK.
 Well, maybe not the Devil.
 But the same reasoning that was behind my mother’s mockery of the paper towel (“Oh, yeah, spend more money!
 Grab a rag, ya lazy bum!”) worked for pre-packaged foods.

 “Now why in the world would I spend that much money for Hyper Toasted Sugar Bursts with Marshmallows when for the same money I could buy a dozen eggs and a loaf of bread, not to mention that it’s better for you.
 What’s wrong with eggs and toast for breakfast?”

 Nothing, except that, according to the television, everyone’s happily eating Pop Tarts for breakfast, Mom!

 Still, I do a lot of cooking.
 My dinners are often made of the same components that my parents’ were.
 I make the cukes and sour cream dish that my grandmother made, the spaghetti and meatballs that my father did, the guacamole that my mother did.
 I keep these recipes in a three-ring binder that is added to every time I get a new recipe I fall in love with.
-My son asked me the other day if he could have that binder when I die.
-I was pleased.
+My son has already given me a heads-up on his post-my-death plans to abscond with it.

 Mom was right about all of it: the money, the nutrition, the possible complicity of the Devil.
 But she missed something even less tangible than the Devil’s connection to marketing campaigns: the role that food plays in love and tradition.